DanySK/course-laboratory-of-software-systems/slides/content/26-ddd-cqrs/_index.md

     * Separating the read and write sides enables each to be scaled independently to meet the particular demands of the application

 * Read and write data can also be separated into stores that are best suited to their needs
-    * A write store that deals solely with aggregates can utilize a document database or a key value store
+    * A write store that deals solely with aggregates can utilize a document database or a key-value store
     * A read model can utilize a relational database or a caching store

 * To scale either side you need to understand the trade‐offs involved